 With over 11 million annual visitors, the Great Smoky Mountains National Park is the most popular national park in America!
 Most of the vacationers who come to the Tennessee-side of the Smokies choose to stay over in Sevier County, which is located right on the border of the national park.
-To help you make the most of your getaway in Sevier County, Timber Tops Cabin Rentals has put together a guide to the five best towns in the Smoky Mountains.
+Sevier County is home to the best mountain towns in Tennessee.
+To help you make the most of your getaway in Sevier County, we’ve put together a guide to the five best towns in the Smoky Mountains.

-Gatlinburg is the most famous destination in the Smoky Mountains, boasting a convenient entrance to the national park along U.S. Route 441.
+Gatlinburg is the most famous mountain town in Tennessee, boasting a convenient entrance to the national park along U.S. Route 441.
 In many ways, Gatlinburg is filled with contradictions.
 It is a small town with less than 4,000 permanent residents, but it hosts millions of guests each year.
 Gatlinburg is surrounded by gorgeous natural scenery and mountain views, yet it features a bustling downtown area that is overflowing with attractions, shops, and restaurants.
 It is this unique mix of quaint charm and vacation fun that makes Gatlinburg such a special place to visit.

-Unlike many other towns in the Smokies, Gatlinburg is very walkable.
+Unlike many other towns in the Smoky Mountains, Gatlinburg is very walkable.
 Once you find parking on the downtown Parkway, also known as “The Strip,” you can stroll around the center of town for hours, stopping by fudge shops, moonshine distilleries, mini golf courses, and many other popular spots.
-Highlights of Gatlinburg include Anakeesta, Ripley’s Aquarium of the Smokies, and the Ober Gatlinburg Ski Area & Amusement Park.
+Highlights of Gatlinburg include Anakeesta, Ripley’s Aquarium of the Smokies, and the Ober Gatlinburg.

 2. Pigeon Forge